kenkunz/js-crash-course-old/README.md

 # JavaScript Crash Course

-This is a [Reveal.js](http://lab.hakim.se/reveal-js/)-based presentation that was given at IIT in October, 2015.
+This is a [Reveal.js](http://lab.hakim.se/reveal-js/)-based presentation that was given at IIT in October, 2015 (and again in 2016).

 [View the presentation](http://kenkunz.github.io/js-crash-course/)